 Exams are asynchronous as well; you can take each any time between the Friday when they are made available to you and the following Monday.
+(If you are significantly behind, I will work with you to set a later deadline as long as you convince me that you will get caught up.)
 You are on your honor to do the work using on your own.